Nuristanis

-The Nuristanis, formerly known as Kafiristanis, are an ethnic group native to the Nuristan Province of northeastern Afghanistan and Chitral District of northwestern Pakistan.
+The Nuristanis are an Indo-Iranian ethnic group native to the Nuristan Province (formerly Kafiristan) of northeastern Afghanistan and Chitral District of northwestern Pakistan.
 Their languages comprise the Nuristani branch of Indo-Iranian languages.
-The Nuristanis reside mainly in the northeast of Afghanistan and northwest of Pakistan; between the Pashtun tribes of Kunar, Kalash in Pakistan's Chitral, and Tajiks of Badakhshan in the north.

-In the mid-1890s, after the establishment of the Durand Line when Afghanistan reached an agreement on various frontier areas to the British Empire for period of time, Emir Abdur Rahman Khan conducted a military campaign in Kafiristan and followed up his conquest with forced conversion of the Kafirs to Islam; the region thenceforth being known as Nuristan, the "Land of Light".
-Before their conversion, the Nuristanis practiced a form of ancient Hinduism.
+In the mid-1890s, after the establishment of the Durand Line when Afghanistan and the British Indian Empire reached an agreement regarding the Indo-Afghan border as the region of Kafiristan became part of the Great Game and for a period of time, Emir Abdur Rahman Khan conducted a military campaign to secure the eastern regions and followed up his conquest by imposition of Islam; the region thenceforth being known as Nuristan, the "Land of Light".
+Before their conversion, the Nuristanis practised an Indo-Iranian (Vedic- or Hindu-like) religion.
 Non-Muslim religious practices endure in Nuristan today to some degree as folk customs.
 In their native rural areas, they are often farmers, herders, and dairymen.

-The Nuristan region has been a prominent location for war scenes that have led to the death of many indigenous Nuristanis.
+The Nuristan region has been a prominent location for war, which has led to the death of many indigenous Nuristanis.
 Nuristan has also received abundance of settlers from the surrounding Afghan regions due to the borderline vacant location.